smv5047/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the JS representation of the HTML and CSS on a page in the browser.
+The DOM allows for interaction between the pages HTML and CSS and Javascript.

 2. What is an event?

+An event is any type of interaction of the user with the page such as a click, scroll, or copy.
+It is a key trigger for certain events via JS and the DOM.

 3. What is an event listener?

+An event listener is set on a certain element or Node within a webpage to trigger certain events.
+For example you can set an event listener on the nav bar so that when it is clicked a menu pops down.

 4. Why would we convert a NodeList into an Array?

+A NodeList does not have access to all of the methods that an array has on it like .Map() and .reduce().
+So we convert a NodeList using Array.from(NodeList) so we have access to all of the array methods.

 5. What is a component?

+A component is a section of code that can be used and reused independent of the rest of the code.
+It is useful in keeping code DRY, organized, and easily manageable when working with a team.

 ### Git Set up